Bergm: Bayesian Exponential Random Graphs in R: Example: Teenage Friends and Lifestyle Study

-In this example, the observed data appears to be a reasonable fit to the posterior distribution of the model selected (Model 1), based on the goodness of fit geodesic and the shared partners statistics displayed in Figure~\ref{fig:Bselect2}.
+Between-model acceptance rate: 0.04 \end{CodeOutput} \end{CodeChunk} In the results above we have the posterior parameter estimates for two of the competing models with respective within-model acceptance rates and an estimate of the Bayes Factors for the comparison between the four models which makes clear that there is evidence that Model 4 is the best model of the set.
+This implies that the observed network is enhanced by the drugs consumption homophily effect. \begin{CodeChunk} \begin{CodeInput} R> bgof(best.mod, + aux.iters=20000, + n.deg=20, + n.dist=10, + n.esp=15) \end{CodeInput} \end{CodeChunk} In this example, the observed data appears to be a reasonable fit to the posterior distribution of the model selected (Model 3), based on the goodness of fit geodesic and the shared partners statistics displayed in Figure~\ref{fig:teen_bgof}.

+From this results we can conclude that girls having the same level of drugs assumption tends to be friend.
+While girls with the same level of drugs assumptions and same level of smoking behaviour or sport activity do not seem to create a significant number of friendship connections.
+The transitivity effect is an important feature of the network graph but it is not sufficient to explain the complexity of the observed network data.